datacentricdesign/iob22/computational-thinking/02-vending-machine/step7-recap.md

     logging.warning("There was no cup file")
     number_remaining_cups = 10

-# Tell the user "Welcome to IDE Hot Beverage service!"
+# Tell the user "Welcome to our Hot Beverage service!"
-print("Welcome to IDE Hot Beverage service!")
+print("Welcome to our Hot Beverage service!")

 if number_remaining_cups == 0:
     # Tell the user "There is no cup left."